McConnell tried to disinvite Trump from Biden inaugural, book claims - NewsBreak

 The new reporting from Karl further illustrates the deteriorating relationship between the former president and Republican leader.

-Most recently, Trump has been knocking McConnell for voting for the bipartisan infrastructure bill along with 18 other Senate Republicans.
+Most recently, Trump has been knocking McConnell for voting for the bipartisan infrastructure bill along with 18 other Senate Republicans.2 children fall from building at ‘great height,’ 1 dies; 2 adults arrested

 Comments / 0